Sumer is icumen in: Lyrics

 The celebration of summer in "Sumer is icumen in" is similar to that of spring in the French poetic genre known as the reverdie (lit. "re-greening").
-However, there are reasons to doubt such a straightforward and naïve interpretation.
+However, there are reasons to doubt such an interpretation.
 The language used lacks all of the conventional springtime-renewal words of a reverdie (such as "green", "new", "begin", or "wax") except for springþ, and elements of the text, especially the cuckoo and the farmyard noises, potentially possess double meanings.
-"It is the wrong bird, the wrong season, and the wrong language for a reverdie, unless an ironic meaning is intended".
+Roscow argues that it is "the wrong bird, the wrong season, and the wrong language for a reverdie, unless an ironic meaning is intended".

 "Bucke Uerteþ"

 The translation of "bucke uerteþ" is uncertain.
-Some (such as Millett 2003d, in the version given above) translate the former word as "buck-goat" and the latter as "passes wind" (with reconstructed OE spelling feortan.)
+Some (such as Millett 2003d, in the version given above) translate the former word as "buck-goat" and the latter as "passes wind" (with reconstructed OE spelling feortan).
 Platzer, on the other hand, views the latter, more vulgar, gloss as informed by "prejudices against mediæval culture" and suspects that those preferring it "may have had an axe to grind".

 Erickson derided "linguistic Galahads" for promoting more decent translations, suggesting:

 Editorial prudishness has kept that fine little Middle English poem, the Cuckoo Song, out of many a school-book, all because the old poet was familiar with English barn-yards and meadows and in his poem recalled those sights and sounds.
 He knew that bullocks and bucks feel so good in the springtime that they can hardly contain themselves, and he set down what he saw and heard, leaving it to squeamish editors to distort one of his innocent folk-words into a meaning that he would not recognise.
 One suspects that scholarly ingenuity has been overworked [...] to save the children of England from indecency.